Skip to main content

 Kameleoon - Import all projects

-This command will create the /projects folder and import all the projects in it, creating each project folder, subfolders and files.
+This command creates the /projects folder and imports all projects, creating each project folder, subfolders, and files.

 Accessibility